 The vaginal mesh implant scandal is one that has, so far, flown relatively quietly under the radar.
-But that is slowly changing.
+But that is changing rapidly.

 The controversial implants are used by medical professionals to treat stress incontinence and pelvic organ prolapse, both of which can occur after childbirth.
 They're inserted into the vagina from the abdomem, and are designed to support and treat damaged tissue.